TheStalwart/tips-website/games/CoOpGames.md

 The game is available for any potato PC, as well as Linux, Mac, PlayStation 3, Nintendo Switch, Xbox 360, Xbox One, Xbox Series.

 Split-screen on PC has technical challenges, but there's [a guide with workarounds](https://steamcommunity.com/sharedfiles/filedetails/?id=239373369).

+## Sniper Elite

+A series of tactical third person shooter games by Rebellion.
+Co-op gameplay is intended to be symmetrical, but level design of the later games leaves enough freedom to leverage a cooperative gameplay.
+Once you learn the basics of the gameplay, i suggest bumping up difficulty and approaching every mission as a puzzle to solve.

+The very first 2005 game had split-screen co-op in console ports.
+Subsequent games of the series had network-based co-op implementation.